 Jim Bessen’s work has been widely cited in the press as well as by the US White House and Supreme Court, the European Parliament, and the Federal Trade Commission.
 And he writes and lectures widely on the topics of technology, automation, and work.
 In 1983, he developed the first commercially successful “what-you-see-is-what-you-get” PC publishing program, founding a company that delivered PC-based publishing systems to high-end commercial publishers.

-Jim is the author of Learning by Doing, in which he explores the relationship between technology, skills, and economic inequality.
-Published by Yale University Press, it was praised as “a fresh reading of history” by Tamar Jacoby, writing in the Wall Street Journal.
-His previous book, Patent Failure: How Judges, Bureaucrats, and Lawyers Put Innovators at Risk, written with Michael J. Meurer, was published by Princeton University Press.
+Jim is the author of The New Goliaths, an approach to reinvigorating economic competition that doesn’t break up corporate giants, but compels them to share their technology, data, and knowledge.
+In Learning by Doing, he explores the relationship between technology, skills, and economic inequality.
+His first book, Patent Failure: How Judges, Bureaucrats, and Lawyers Put Innovators at Risk, written with Michael J. Meurer, was published by Princeton University Press.